Psst ... Your Business' Web Copy May Be Confusing Your Target Customers

 Yes, there is such a thing as being too close to your content.

 Writing in a "bubble" does nothing to endear yourself to your target consumers.

-All the more reason to be extra vigilant about ensuring clarity in your online content.
+Which is all the more reason to be extra vigilant about ensuring clarity in your online content.

 Here are two simple ways to do so.

-Define, define, define (aka explain)!
+#1: Define, define, define (aka explain)

-If your target customers are a general audience, it’s highly possible they may not understand certain terms, jargon, acronyms or buzz terms.
+It’s highly possible many may not understand certain terms, jargon, acronyms or buzz terms.

-Watch out for ambiguity
+#2: Watch out for ambiguity (it's everywhere)

 I saw a man on the street corner with binoculars.